pi-hole/.github/.github/PULL_REQUEST_TEMPLATE.md

 3. I am willing to help maintain this change if there are issues with it later.
 4. It is compatible with the [EUPL 1.2 license](https://opensource.org/licenses/EUPL-1.1)
 5. I have squashed any insignificant commits. ([`git rebase`](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html))
+6. I have checked that another pull request for this purpose does not exist.
+7. I have considered, and confirmed that this submission will be valuable to others.
+8. I accept that this submission may not be used, and the pull request closed at the will of the maintainer.
+9. I give this submission freely, and claim no ownership to its content.

 ---
 - [ ] I have read the above and my PR is ready for review. _Check this box to confirm_